connexta/MERLIN_Message_Transformer/README.md

 ## Dependencies

-The uberjar created by this project includes all of the dependencies needed to work properly.
+The uberjar created by this project includes all the dependencies needed to work properly.
 This includes:

 * jaxb-api
 * jackson-databind